 Hong Kong’s PureVPN is one of the best-known VPNs in the world.
 Founded in 2008, it has expanded worldwide, pioneering now-standard innovations like NAT firewalls and kill switches.
 But we’re not too interested in those features ...

 PureVPN has a reputation for its speed and accessibility.
-But it’s also thought to be one of the best VPNs for using devices like the Amazon Fire Stick, PlayStation consoles, and services like Kodi.
+But it’s also thought to be one of the best VPNs for devices like the Amazon Fire Stick, Android TV, and services like Kodi.
 But does this verdict stand up to scrutiny, or is it the ...